 It is strongly recommended that all students consult with their academic advisor prior to registration.

 Non-matriculated students are those not pursuing a degree at Geneseo.
 This could include students from other colleges seeking transfer credit, or people simply interested in taking one or more courses at the College.

-Undergraduate non-matriculated status permits students who are not pursuing a degree program to register for a limited number of credit hours (not more than 2 courses per semester for a total of 15 credits).
+Undergraduate non-matriculated students not pursuing a degree at Geneseo can register for a limited number of credit hours (no more than 2 courses per semester and no more than 15 credits total).
 To maintain satisfactory academic standing in the College, non-matriculated students must earn at least a 2.00 grade point average in every semester in which they are enrolled and complete 50% or more of the credits for which they are registered.

 Non-matriculated students must fill out a Registration Request for Undergraduate Non-matriculated Students.
 Applications can be returned via mail to SUNY Geneseo, Registrar Office, Erwin 102, 1 College Circle, Geneseo, NY 14454, Fax: 585-245-5530, or by email to email@example.com.
 Once your application is processed you will receive an email confirming your registration and login procedures.

 Students with prior college credit from any institution pertaining to the requested course must include an unofficial transcript with their application.
 Applications received after the start of the requested course will not be accepted.

 For additional course information please refer to the Undergraduate Bulletin for the current academic year.